 "On a December afternoon, faced with all these concerns and with the opposition triggered by his project, the mayor, disappointed but not discouraged, is contemplating what he should do: Abandon the project?
-Revise it and submit a new version of the "New Deal," as several members of his municipal team were recommending?
+Revise it and submit a new version of the 'New Deal,' as several members of his municipal team were recommending?
 Or answer the call from federal Liberals to enter politics at the federal level (an opportunity offered by the upcoming federal election)?
-Before answering these questions, as well as several others he can think of, Glen Murray wants to understand: understand what it was about the "New Deal" that didn't work, understand what he could have done to ensure that the project was accepted by the population of Winnipeg, and, finally, understand the lessons to be drawn from this experience."
+Before answering these questions, as well as several others he can think of, Glen Murray wants to understand: understand what it was about the 'New Deal' that didn't work, understand what he could have done to ensure that the project was accepted by Winnipeggers, and, finally, understand the lessons to be drawn from this experience."